 As the world’s largest, most broadly-based healthcare company, Johnson & Johnson understands that human health is inextricably linked to environmental health—you can’t have healthy people without a healthy planet.
 This means that to create healthier societies, we must have an unwavering commitment to preserving our planet and the vital resources upon which we all rely, today and in the future.

-Forests are a vital resource critical to the health of all people, plants and animals that inhabit our planet.
-They provide a diverse range of resources like oxygen, food and medicine, as well as functions like water purification, climate regulation, and mitigation of natural hazards.
-Forests cover approximately 30 percent of the land area on Earth; approximately 300 million people worldwide live in forests; and 1.6 billion people depend on forests for their livelihoods.1 Deforestation increases the spread of certain diseases; conserving the world’s forests can contribute positively to human health through reducing the spread of disease and the impacts of air pollution and extreme weather.
+Forests are a vital resource, critical to the health of all people, plants and animals that inhabit our planet.
+They provide us with oxygen, food and medicine, and are functional in multiple areas that include water purification, climate regulation, and mitigation of natural hazards.
+Forests cover approximately 30 percent of the land area on Earth; approximately 300 million people worldwide live in forests; and 1.6 billion people depend on forests for their livelihoods.1 Conserving the world’s forests can contribute positively to human health by reducing the spread of disease and the impacts of air pollution and extreme weather.

 - office paper